0ion9/gimp-plugins/README.md

 * *generate_colorband* : Color analysis.
 Attempts to find and intelligently group N colors representing the layer, producing a 'color band' similar to the output of Smooth Palette.
 Really SLOW.
 * *palette_to_layer_pixels* : Allows editing palettes via image color operators like Curves, by.. transferring them into and out of layers.
 * *sel2path* : High quality selection->path conversion via PoTrace.
 Typically much more accurate than GIMP's built in Selection To Path function, which uses AutoTrace instead.
 * *select_layers* : 'Grep' for layers.
-Removes layers that do/don't match a glob or Python regexp pattern.
+Removes layers that do/don't match a glob or Python regexp pattern, or intersect with the selection mask.
 * *split_rectangles* : Given an input layer containing isolated rectangular areas within a transparent 'sea', extract all such rectangles as layers.
 Slow.